arjun-bhatt/workshop_chromeExtension/README.md

         ],

 The Matches part refers to the URL what we want our extension to modify/personalize.
 Here, we are setting it to google.com.
 We can link other files to content scripts.
-Since we are changing the background, let's add a css file.
+Since we want to change the background, let's add a css file.

 ### Step 6: Create the CSS file!